 Why study IT

-The latest advancements in technologies for communication, computation, interactivity, and delivery of information introduced inventions like the Internet, the World Wide Web, email, bulletin board systems, virtual communities, E-commerce and other online technologies which brought a paradigm shift into the world of business – from data processing to information processing – converting industrial society to an “information society”.
+The latest advancements in technologies for communication, computation, interactivity, and delivery of information introduced inventions like the Internet, the World Wide Web, email, bulletin board systems, virtual communities, E-commerce, and other online technologies which brought a paradigm shift into the world of business – from data processing to information processing – converting industrial society to an “information society”.
 Such inventions also upgraded computer technology into information technology (IT).
-While this paradigm shift improved productivity, it also created new work place challenges regarding the development, operation, maintenance, and up-gradation of organizational IT infrastructure.
-Twenty-first century organizations use technology to find solutions for all kinds of business challenges.
+While this paradigm shift improved productivity, it also created new workplace challenges regarding the development, operation, maintenance, and up-gradation of organizational IT infrastructure.
+Twenty-first-century organizations use technology to find solutions for all kinds of business challenges.
 For this, organizations need appropriate systems that work properly and are secured, upgraded, maintained, and replaced if appropriate.
-Similarly, employees of organizations require support from experts who understand computer systems and software, and who understand how to make technology effective for productivity.
+Similarly, employees of organizations require support from experts who understand computer systems and software, and who understand how to make the technology effective for productivity.
 In this regard, the bottom lines are valued for their knowledge and skills.
-This has created a huge demand of IT professionals both locally and globally.
+This has created a huge demand for IT professionals both locally and globally.

 Aims of BSIT Program

-The BSIT program aims to produce graduates who can meet the challenges of the 21st century’s knowledge driven complex work places.
-The curriculum of the program provides integration of all components that allow complete access of new knowledge and technologies to meet the vision of the future.
-The program prepares students to plan, organize, acquire, install and manage the information technology needs of business, government, health care, schools, and other kinds of organizations.
-The program’s curriculum also helps students to gain first-hand knowledge of the design, development and delivery of high-quality IT projects aiming at meeting management expectations.
+The BSIT program aims to produce graduates who can meet the challenges of the 21st century’s knowledge-driven complex workplaces.
+The curriculum of the program provides integration of all components that allow complete access to new knowledge and technologies to meet the vision of the future.
+The program prepares students to plan, organize, acquire, install and manage the information technology needs of businesses, government, health care, schools, and other kinds of organizations.
+The program’s curriculum also helps students to gain first-hand knowledge of the design, development, and delivery of high-quality IT projects aiming at meeting management expectations.

-The program will produce entrepreneurs of great character, competence, vision and drive equiped with up-to-date knowledge, marketable skills, valuable competencies, unique expertise, globally compatible dispositions and culturally and professionally acceptable values to take on appropriate professional roles in the information technology domain or proceed to further or higher education or training.
+The program will produce entrepreneurs of great character, competence, vision, and drive equipped with up-to-date knowledge, marketable skills, valuable competencies, unique expertise, globally compatible dispositions, and culturally and professionally acceptable values to take on appropriate professional roles in the information technology domain or proceed to further or higher education or training.

-The structure of the BSIT program is very dynamic and provides basis for various options including Breadth-Based, Depth-Based, and Integrated Breadth & Depth-Based specializations.
-Students may choose a particular option, which is the most appropriate towards their planned future career.
+The structure of the BSIT program is very dynamic and provides the basis for various options including Breadth-Based, Depth-Based, and Integrated Breadth & Depth-Based specializations.
+Students may choose a particular option, which is the most appropriate for their planned future career.